The Bondi to Bronte Walk, Sydney

 From coastal walking tracks to secret swim spots to swanky sky-high bars, Sydney is home to the kinds of settings that play host to magical memories every day of the year – from ordinary Wednesdays to the most important days of your life.

 Want to witness some world-class creativity?
 These are the city's best galleries, and these are the best plays and musicals on in Sydney right now.
 Feel like a spa day?
 These are the best day spas in Sydney.
 Want to get moving?
-This list of our favourite walks should help.
+This list of our favourite walks should help, and these are the best running routes in Sydney if you want to pick up the pace

 Scroll on for our full list of the best things to do in Sydney today.